koding/kdlearn/guides/creating-kdapps/real-world-example/index.md

 ## Publishing to the AppStore

 Testing is all well and good, but eventually you'll want to publish it right?
+Before publishing, make sure that you have your application source on Github with the full application name *(Example:
+`github.com/yourname/Example.kdapp`)*.

-Well if you go back to DevTools and choose the **Publish to AppStore** option your App will be published to the AppStore under the Unverified Apps Section.
+If you've got all that, go back to DevTools and choose the **Publish to AppStore** option your App will be published to the AppStore under the Unverified Apps Section.

 While unverified, users will be able to go into that special section and run your application.